 DSS does not provide personal assistance to students with temporary disabilities, such as carrying books or lending personal mobility aids.

 Students with limited mobility should research the most accessible routes to get to and from classes.
 The university provides paratransit service that will make scheduled pickups for students with mobility needs who are registered with DSS.
 Paratransit vans are equipped with a wheelchair lift and will make pickups at campus locations that are safely accessible by vehicle.

-For further information about disabled parking and getting around campus please see the Parking & Transportation Services Accessibility Page.
+For further information about disabled parking and getting around campus please see Parking & Transportation Services Accessibility.

 If you are a veteran entering or returning to college, you may not realize that you could be eligible for accommodations through DSS.
 DSS and the Veterans Center at Towson University collaborate to provide veterans with information about DSS and how we can assist you.
 It’s possible that your ability to learn may have changed, even if you did not experience learning difficulties prior to your military experience.
 Or, you may now have a physical or medical condition that impacts your ability to have equal access to the educational environment.

 Registering with DSS is voluntary and strictly confidential.
 You can initiate the process by phoning 410-704-2638 or you can submit a DSS application.